 First on this DIY Packing Cubes Sewing Tutorial, fold the sides piece in half with right sides together, and hold it in place with sewing clips.
 Do not use straight pins for this project.
 They can damage the thin materials.

 Sew the packing cube with a 1/4″ seam allowance.
 It is a good idea to use a zipper foot for this project.

 TIP: When working with a thin material, it is a good idea to increase your stitch length.
 A setting of 3 on most sewing machines works well.

 Open the seam and finger press.
 (Do not iron!
 This fabric will melt.)
 Clip to hold.

 Then top stitch each side of the seam as close to the edge as possible.

-Now we are going to make the zipper tab.
+Next on this diy packing cubes tutorial, we are going to make the zipper tab.
 Fold the 4″ x 4″ square in half.
 Then open it up, and fold each side to meet in the middle.